 Lessons are available on campus to all students in voice and most instruments.
-Contact Professor Anthony DelDonna for specific inquiries.
+For inquiries, contact Professor Benjamin.
+J. Harbert.

 Practice rooms are available.
 Students taking music lessons or enrolled in music courses are given first priority, but after the third week of the semester, rooms are available to all the performing arts students and then to the general student body.
 Please see our facilities page for more information.